Program Training

 Clinical Neuropsychology

-• participate in different rotational experiences, including but not limited to: adult neuropsychology, pediatric neuropsychology, adult brain tumor and cortical mapping, ADRC clinic, the HABIT program, epilepsy and WADA specialty services, movement disorders specialty services, North Florida Evaluation and Treatment Center, perioperative cognitive anesthesia network, acute pediatric traumatic brain injury, and pediatric hematology and oncology,
+• participate in different rotational experiences, including but not limited to: adult neuropsychology, pediatric neuropsychology, adult brain tumor and cortical mapping, ADRC clinic, the HABIT program, epilepsy and WADA specialty services, movement disorders specialty services, perioperative cognitive anesthesia network, acute pediatric traumatic brain injury, and pediatric hematology and oncology, and

-• supervise graduate students and intern trainees in the delivery of clinical services, and
+• supervise graduate students and intern trainees in the delivery of clinical services.

-Throughout the training, postdoctoral fellows are required to attend the following:
+Throughout the training, postdoctoral fellows are required to attend the departmental, UF, and UF Health seminars.

 Postdoctoral fellows are evaluated at the end of each training quarter to review their progress towards their goals and the development of advanced competencies.
 Progress is assessed on an ongoing basis via live observation, review of recorded service delivery sessions, detailed reviews of the trainee’s written notes and reports, observation of presentations of case formulations and treatment planning, informal feedback from referral sources, and research achievements.
 Supervisors and fellows review written evaluations in individual face-to-face meetings with the supervisors.

-Postdoctoral fellows can also collaborate with faculty in research by participating in ongoing studies or initiating new projects.
+Within the Clinical Neuropsychology area, postdoctoral fellows can also collaborate with faculty in research by participating in ongoing studies or initiating new projects.
 Fellows are encouraged to attend a weekly research meeting in their area of interest even if they do not actively participate in a research project.
+In the Clinical Health Psychology area, all positions are 100% clinical.